 Students will also be assessed according to state requirements.
-Students in K-2 take SAT in Reading and Math; students in grades 3-8 take the FSA in Math; students in grades 3-10 take the FSA in Reading (students in grades 4-10 are also assessed in Writing as part of their Reading assessment); students in grade 5 and 8 take FCAT in Science.
-Students in 7th-grade take the EOC exam in Civics; Algebra 1, Geometry, and Biology students take the EOC exam.
+Students in K-2 take STAR in Reading and Math; students in grades 3-8 take the FAST in Math or EOC exam depending on mathematics level; students in grades 3-10 take the FAST in Reading.
+Students in grades 4-10 are also assessed in Writing.
+Students in grade 5 and 8 take FCAT in Science.
+Students in 7th grade take the EOC exam in Civics; Algebra 1, Geometry, and Biology students take the EOC exam.
+High school students will be taking the Florida Civic Literacy Exam (FCLE).